cap-ntu/Video-to-Retail-Platform/README.md

-# Video to Online Platform [V1.0]
+# Hysia Video to Online Platform \[V1.0\]
-An intelligence multimodal learning based system for video, product and ads analysis.
-Based on the system, you can do a lot of downstream applications such as product recommendation, video retrieval, etc. We provide several examples.
+An intelligence learning based multimodal system for video, product and ads analysis.
+You can build various downstream applications with the system, such as product recommendation, video retrieval.
+Several examples are provided.

-V2 is under active development.
-You are kindly invited to pull request here.
-We will credit it.
+**V2** is under active development currently.
+You are welcome to create a issue, pull request here.
+We will credit them into V2.

 ![hysia-block-diagram](docs/img/hysia-block-diagram.png)